luphord/awesome-stars/README.md

 - [red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cross-platform reactive GUI, while providing modern support for concurrency, all in a zero-install, zero-config, single 1MB file!

+## Ruby

+- [self-hosted-docker-server-templates](https://github.com/norweeg/self-hosted-docker-server-templates) - Just some templates to get someone started with hosting various servers in Docker

 ## Rust

 - [wasmer](https://github.com/wasmerio/wasmer) - 🚀 The leading WebAssembly Runtime supporting WASI and Emscripten